waTeim/proton-bridge-agent/docs/openclaw.md

         │ gRPC socket
         ▼
 ┌────────────────┐
-│ bridge-sidecar  │  ◄── IMAP watcher polls for new messages │    (sidecar)    │
+│ bridge-sidecar  │  ◄── IMAP watcher polls All Mail for new messages │    (sidecar)    │
 └───────┬────────┘
         │ Discord bot API